Rowsfire/Rowsfire-MobiFlightConnector/README.md

 2.Install FSUIPC7.
 Download link  https://www.fsuipc.com/

-3.Open MobiFlightConnector and load the mcc configuration file.
+3.Open MobiFlightConnector and load the mcc configuration file. （Select the configuration file that matches your hardware model and aircraft model.）

 4.Load Hardware Device (Only Needs to Be Done Once)